 Background: In Brazil, the process of development and updating of the clinical guidelines for the Brazilian Unified Health System (Sistema Único de Saúde, SUS) is already well systematized by the Ministry of Health.
-However, implementing such guidelines within local contexts and at the point of care still is an important challenge.
-Digital tools for decision-support can promote clinical practice guideline implementation and dissemination.
+However, implementing such guidelines within local contexts and at the point of care is still an important challenge.
+Digital tools for decision support can promote clinical practice guideline implementation and dissemination.

 Objectives: To report a methodology process involved in transforming the guidelines into Digital tools (cards) for decision support for routine use in primary health care settings in Northeastern Brazil, an initiative from Hospital Sírio-Libanês, Brazil, conducted from 2022 to 2023, to support the TeleNordeste Project, funded by the Brazilian Ministry of Health initiative (PROADI-SUS).

 Conclusions: This project has contributed to facilitating the adaptation of recommendations through digital systems.
 It is expected that these digital tools will support the implementation of evidence-based practices in the primary care settings in Northeastern Brazil.